Reading Rocket

 Save teachers time and energy when it comes to assessing students and analyzing data

-During interview research, I also launched a search for local literacy programs that might be interested in partnering with us or supporting usability testing.
-My search led to a collaboration with two literacy programs for usability testing and a co-authored grant, opening the door for a potential future partnership.
+My research also led to a collaboration with two literacy programs for usability testing and a co-authored grant, laying the groundwork for potential future partnerships.

 Ideation